COMMITTEES

 Mesa Arts Center

-Host Subcommittee, San Diego
+Host Subcommittee, Los Angeles

 The host subcommittee is an adjunct of the conference committee.
 The subcommittee is responsible for enhancing local connections with the annual conference especially local and regional outreach, development, and resource expertise.